xeneta/ratestask/README.md

 Implement an API endpoint that takes the following parameters:
-*date_from, date_to, origin, destination* and returns a list with the average prices for each day on a route between Port Codes *origin* and *destination*.
+*date_from, date_to, origin, destination* and returns a list with the average prices for each day on a route between *origin* and *destination*.
 Both *origin, destination* params accept either Port Codes or Region slugs, making it possible to query for average prices per day between geographic groups of ports.